BartoszJanota/automan-debugger/README.md

 Firstly, you need to add the mentioned SDK to the Intellij Platform - follow [official JetBrains manual](https://www.jetbrains.com/idea/help/configuring-intellij-platform-plugin-sdk.html).
 Now you should add *Intellij Platform Plugin Project SDK* to the *automan-debugger* project.
-Go to the *automan-debugger Module Settings -> Dependencies* and choose *Module SDK: IntelliJ IDEA Community Edition IC-141.1010.3*.
+Go to the *automan-debugger Module Settings -> Dependencies* and choose *Module SDK: IntelliJ IDEA Community Edition IC-141.1010.3* - the exact name of my IntelliJ IDEA.
 If you add Intellij IDEA Plugin SDK properly, you should be able to import all the classes from `com.intellij.openapi.*` package.

 ####Choose a proper branch